U.S. auction of fuel allegedly destined for Venezuela receives no bids

 Marshall Islands-based Brujo Finance Company feared the South American country was the true destination of an April fuel delivery to Aruba it was hired to conduct on behalf of Wilmer Ruperti, a Venezuelan shipping magnate who is close to the socialist government in Caracas, which is under U.S. sanctions.

-Venezuelan President Nicolas Maduro’s government blames U.S. sanctions for the once-prosperous OPEC nation’s chronic fuel shortages, and recently received shipments of gasoline from ally Iran to alleviate the scarcity.
+Venezuelan President Nicolas Maduro’s government blames U.S. sanctions for the once-prosperous OPEC nation’s chronic fuel shortages.
 Washington is seeking to oust Maduro, who stands accused of rigging his 2018 re-election.

-Maduro’s critics argue that the true cause of the shortages lies in years of underinvestment and lack of maintenance at the country’s 1.3 million barrel-per-day refining network, which is almost entirely halted.
+Maduro’s critics argue the shortages result from years of underinvestment and lack of maintenance at the country’s 1.3 million barrel-per-day refining network, which is mostly halted.